 These trends are playing out across a range of CRE sectors, property types and market themes.
 Some of the most attractive appear to be:

-• Single-family rentals: The dynamics between owning or renting a home have been rapidly changing, driven by a U.S. housing shortage, escalating home values and rising interest rates.
-At the same time, people are looking for larger spaces and more modern amenities that may be out of their price reach to own.
-For example, the large millennial generation has entered the family formation age, with a desire to leave apartments in favor of renting a more spacious home with room to work from home as well as an attached garage and yard for the dog and kids.
-This has opened new, attractive CRE investment opportunities, such as cases where homebuilders have been interested in selling vacant parcels for build-for-rent housing developments.
+- Single-family rentals: The dynamics between owning or renting a home have been rapidly changing, driven by a U.S. housing shortage, escalating home values and rising interest rates.
+At the same time, people are looking for homes that offer more space, better schools and safer neighborhoods, but often can’t afford to buy them.
+For example, the large millennial generation has entered their peak family formation years, and is now looking to transition from apartments to homes with amenities and characteristics that better fit their new life circumstances.
+This has opened new, attractive CRE investment opportunities in build-for-rent housing developments.

-• Last-mile logistics: People are increasingly looking for goods and services to be delivered directly to or close to their homes.
-“Last mile” refers to the final step in this logistics journey and includes properties that enable it, such as industrial outdoor storage, truck terminals and local warehouses.
+- Last-mile logistics: People are increasingly looking for goods and services to be delivered directly to their front door.
+“Last mile” refers to the final step in this logistics journey and includes properties that enable fast and efficient delivery of goods, such as industrial outdoor storage, truck terminals and local warehouses.
 Many of these operations tend to be in areas where it can be difficult to build new capacity, providing added value to existing facilities.
 The segment is not just limited to shopping for goods.
-There is a growing movement for services in areas such as medical care and recreation to also be delivered to end users in a more convenient way through strip centers and other closely located options.
+There is a growing movement for services in areas such as medical care and recreation to also be delivered to end users in a more convenient way through strip centers and other closely located retail options.

-In contrast, sectors such as traditional office and mall properties are likely to face continued headwinds, though even in those segments there are pockets of opportunity.
+In contrast, sectors such as traditional office and mall properties are likely to face continued headwinds, although even in those segments there are pockets of opportunity.

 In summary: A generational opportunity to invest at very attractive prices

-In our view, investors able to see past the recent CRE volatility and surrounding market noise have an opportunity to invest in some exceptional property assets at significant discounts.
+In our view, investors able to see past the recent CRE volatility and surrounding market noise have a chance to invest in exceptional assets at significant discounts.
 History shows that periods of CRE valuation corrections are usually followed by attractive rebounds, particularly in times like these when vacancy rates are low and assets can be purchased for cheaper than it would cost to build them.
-For example, the peak-to-trough drawdown of -13.3% in the early 1990s was followed by a rebound of 11.5% compound annual growth rate (CAGR) for the subsequent 15 years, the drawdown of -37.8% during the Great Financial Crisis was followed by an 11.2% CAGR for the subsequent 10 years and the -1.6% drawdown during the COVID-19 pandemic was followed by a 16.3% CAGR for the subsequent two years.3 Asset and sector selection will also likely be key to ensure the greatest long-term success, both today and in the future as demographics, technology and social forces continue to shape how CRE is used.
+For example, the peak-to-trough drawdown of -13.3% in the early 1990s was followed by a rebound of 11.5% compound annual growth rate (CAGR) for the subsequent 15 years, the drawdown of -37.8% during the Global Financial Crisis was followed by an 11.2% CAGR for the subsequent 10 years and the -1.6% drawdown during the COVID-19 pandemic was followed by a 16.3% CAGR for the subsequent two years.8 Asset and sector selection will be key to ensure the greatest long-term success, both today and in the future as demographics, technology and social forces continue to shape how CRE is used.